 We have heard from a number of organisations who are thinking about ways to maximise the possibility of consent being given.
 Some are considering developing a system whereby consent (agreement to a future referral) is obtained at the beginning of a tenancy, alongside the general tenancy agreement.
-Although the DLUHC guidance does not state that the consent for a referral should meet the same standards for consent as required by the Data Protection Act 2018, organisations may wish to use the same high standards relating to consent required by the Data Protection Act 2018 when obtaining the agreement for the referral.
-This would mean consent is freely given and fully informed and the individual must be able to withdraw it at any point.
+The DLUHC guidance does not state that the consent for a referral should meet the same standards for consent as required by the Data Protection Act 2018, and if organisations do use the same high standards relating to consent required by the Data Protection Act 2018 when obtaining the agreement for the referral, it is likely to be an obstacle to making referrals.
 You should think about this carefully if this is the approach you wish to take.
 If this approach is used, it would be useful to explain carefully to tenants what a referral to the local authority would be for and how it would work.